 If a student is registered for a single class at the time of resignation they must send a written request to the Graduate School to drop the course.
-The official drop will be processed by the Office of the Registrar.
+The Office of the Registrar will process the official drop.

 If a student is registered for more than one course at the time of resignation, he or she may drop all but one course.
 Once the Graduate School receives the resignation request the course will be dropped.